tufaildafedar0-prog/Weather-app/README.md

 Search for any city to view weather and forecast.
 Drag the map pin to update location and weather.

-**Offline fallback:**

-If offline, the app shows the last successful weather data.

 ---

 ## 📧 Contact

 For any queries, email me at [tufaildafedar0@gmail.com].